yaochengchan/yaochengchan.github.io/_pages/personality.md

 <hr>

 ## Interventions
-To evaluate the impact of personality, we manipulated the multimodal communication behaviors of the Pepper robot:
+To evaluate the impact of personality, we manipulated the multimodal communication behaviors of the humanoid robot Pepper.
+This involved adjusting both physical nonverbal cues and the textual information displayed on the robot's tablet
-* **Extrovert:** High-energy gestures and direct gaze.
+* **Extrovert:** The robot utilized larger and faster hand motions, along with wider head nods.
+It maintained frequent, direct eye contact , positioned itself closer to the user , leaned backward to utilize more space , and displayed enlarged text on its screen.
-* **Ambivert:** Balanced gestures and alternating gaze.
+* **Ambivert:** This personality was created by balancing extroverted and introverted characteristics.
+The robot displayed an equal 50 percent mix of introvert and extrovert behavioral cues and presented textual information in structured sections with consistent font sizing.
-* **Introvert:** Subdued gestures and averted gaze.
+* **Introvert:** The robot utilized smaller, slower hand motions and head nods.
+It exhibited less frequent eye contact by looking downward , positioned itself farther away from the user , leaned forward , and displayed information using a bulleted text format

 <hr>